-Grade Level: 10,11
+Grade Level: 9, 10, 11 1 Elective Credit / Year Long

-Successful completion of French 1
+Prerequisite(s): • Successful completion of French 1

 French 2 reinforces the fundamental skills acquired by the students in French 1.
 The course develops increased listening, speaking, reading, and writing skills as well as cultural awareness.
 Emphasis is placed on proficient communication in the language.
 An introduction to reading and writing is also included as well as culture, connections, comparisons, and communities.